raspberrypilearning/c3-wolfram-magic-8-ball/en/step_3.md

   ]}
 Dynamic[answer]
 ```
+--- /task ---

+--- task ---
+Test it out!
 You will need to change the question in the InputField box, and press the button, in order to change the answer.
 --- /task ---